elgud/eleventy-netlify-cms/README.md

-# eleventy-template
+# eleventy-netlify-cms
-Elgud's eleventy template to test out various CMS attachements and other things.
+A clone of Elgud's eleventy template to test out various CMS attachements and other things.

+This clone is to attempt to connect a site to netlify and to add the netlify cms and get it working.

 Changes made to original eleventy: creation of src directory.
 This means changing some things in eleventy.js